 What you’ll find here: Amish Friendship Bread recipes, tutorials, the occasional blog post, the occasional newsletter, the occasional giveaway, and free printables to help you gift your Amish Friendship Bread.

 What I’m looking for: I’m always looking for beautiful, natural light photography of the bread, as well as new and innovative recipes.
 I’m especially interested in personal experiences with the starter or the bread.
 You’ll retain ownership and receive credit for any submissions that appear on the Friendship Bread Kitchen website and social media channels.
 Please view the submission guidelines here.

 Ads: In late 2014 I began running ads after four years of being ad-free.
 The ads help defray the cost of running the site but more importantly help me stay sane as watching money walk out the door was stressful and not fun.
-I thought of closing the site several times because of this, but ads have made it possible to keep going.
-Your support of the Kitchen by shopping in our Amazon store or buying the cookbooks is huge and greatly appreciated.
+I thought of closing the site several times because of this, but the ads have made it possible to keep going.
 My ad networks are family-friendly.
+Your support of the Kitchen by shopping in our Amazon store or buying the cookbooks is also huge and greatly appreciated!